 Roads, footpaths and traffic

-The City is responsible for the construction and maintenance of roads, footpaths and kerbing within the City of Rockingham, excluding some major arterial roads that Main Roads WA are responsible for.
+We are responsible for the construction and maintenance of roads, footpaths and kerbing within the City of Rockingham, excluding some major arterial roads that Main Roads WA is responsible for.
+Here you will find answers to our most common enquiries regarding construction, roads, footpaths, kerbs and traffic.

 If works are imminently causing danger or harm please call our Customer Service team on 9528 0333 for immediate help.
-Otherwise, if you feel that works are damaging your property, but are not life threatening, we encourage you to document the effects, preferably over a period of time and contact the City.
-The City will investigate the matter and inform you of the outcome.
+Otherwise, if you feel that works are damaging your property, but are not life threatening, we encourage you to document the effects, preferably over a period of time and then contact us.
+We will investigate the matter and inform you of the outcome.

 Since the City follows the Australian Standard in road construction, generally a dilapidation report is not considered necessary.
 However, each project is checked on its own merit.